 Clitheroe Sound Archive

-We are pleased that Sid Calderbank, our first Public Speaker of this year’s cycle of talks has agreed that we can record the whole of his presentation to us on ‘The Intangible Heritage of our Lancashire Dialect’ on 2nd September.
-This will be recorded by Andrew and will represent a flying start to what we hope will become a tangible record of the life and times of our town.
+We are pleased that Lancashire Champion, Sid Calderbank, our first Public Speaker of the 2019 - 20 cycle of talks agreed that we could record the whole of his presentation to us on ‘The Intangible Heritage of our Lancashire Dialect’ on 2nd September.
+This was recorded by Andrew and represents a flying start to what we hope will become a tangible record of the life and times of our town.

-Details of how to sign up for one or other of these roles can be viewed on the Society’s website at:
+Details of how to sign up for one or other of these roles can be obtained from Andrew Scholfield @ email@example.com

 Our intention to commence live recordings was set back by the Covid ‘Lockdown’ in March 2020 so, for the time being, these have been put on hold.
 In response to this we have established a new Reflections of Clitheroe & Ribble Valley page to enable anyone who wishes to put pen to paper about their local reminiscences, as opposed to having these recorded, may do so.
 Anyone having their stories published here, or considering doing so, should contact Andrew Schofield @ firstname.lastname@example.org

 As soon we are able to commence making live recordings, details of how to access these will be put onto this page of our Website.
 Alongside the Reflections of Clitheroe & Ribble Valley and Shirley’s Snippets, which are a miscellany of past images and extract from the Press, we hope this collection will become, in time, a comprehensive source of local historic record, interest - and amusement too!